-Yes, because if we know that you are disabled, the university can support you to achieve your full potential.
+Yes, because if we know that you are disabled the university can support you to help you achieve your full potential.

-Who is the information about me passed on to?
+Who is my personal information passed on to?

-We never pass on any information unless you agree that we can, and then only what’s necessary to make sure you get the support you need.
-A disability adviser will explain what support you’re entitled to and who needs to know about it.
+Unless you agree that we can, we never pass on any information.
+If you agree that we can, only the necessary information will be passed on to ensure you receive the support you need.
+One of our disability advisers will explain what support you are entitled to and who needs to know about it.